 In the past few years a wave of mom and pop coffee shops have opened across the city serving up everything from authentic Cuban cafecitos to cold coladas to some good old, freshly brewed, cups o’ joe.
 Miami has reached a coffee renaissance — this is one caffeine surge you won’t want to miss.

 No list of Miami coffee houses would be complete without including Versailles Restaurant, the U.S. home of café cubano.
 This popular eatery has been the home away from home for Cuban exiles since it opened in 1971.
 Today, Versailles continues to serve up authentic Cuban food, like Pulpeta, Cuban meatloaf served with rice and plantains, or their staple Cuban sandwich served with sweet pork and roasted ham.
-Of course, no visit to Versailles would be complete without a hot cup of Café con Leche.
+Of course, no visit to Versailles would be complete without a hot cup of Café con Leche — one of the top things you need to try in Miami.
 This high-octane espresso always does the trick.
-Versailles is located at 3555 SW 8th Street, Miami.

 Vice City Bean Cafe